-Besides children, some women and men of have smaller hands because of their smaller overall frame.
+Besides children, some adults too have small hands.
 For them, a standard, full-sized guitar can be a strain to play.
 They prefer small scale guitars that help in ease of playing.

 Obviously, beginners will look at cheaper small scale guitars, while advanced players (yes, there are many advanced players, even concert guitarists, with small hands) will look at the expensive end.

 Such guitars, smaller in size and aimed at adult players, are known as 7/8 classical guitars or 630 mm classical guitars.
 Exactly like regular, full-size guitars, 7/8 classical guitars also fulfill a range of quality and budget needs.

 We will not discuss even smaller size guitars like 3/4 or 1/2 or 1/4 size because these are meant for children and not taken that seriously for adult playing.
 These are basic instruments using rudimentary materials and factory techniques of mass production.
 If interested in these sizes, read my article on Yamaha 102A for children below 8 years and Yamaha 3/4 Size Guitars Review for older children.

 7/8 classical guitars are smaller in size than standard, full-size guitars, both horizontally and vertically.
 The horizontal length of the strings from the bridge to the nut is called ‘scale length’; and the vertical thickness of the neck at the nut is called ‘nut width’.
 Both scale length and nut width are smaller in 7/8 guitars.